aclemons/emailrelay/doc/reference.md

         E-MailRelay> help
         E-MailRelay> quit

-The `flush` command is used to get the E-MailRelay server to forward spooled mail to the next SMTP server.
+The `forward` command is used to trigger the E-MailRelay server into forwarding spooled mail to the next SMTP server.

+The `flush` command is similar but it uses its own connection to the SMTP server and waits for the messages to be sent.

+The `unfail-all` command can be used to remove the `.bad` filename extension from files in the spool directory.

 The `list` command lists the messages in the spool directory, `status` provides network status information and activity statistics, and `notify` enables